 | HASTE | Suborbital hypersonic test vehicle derived from Electron heritage | Defense relevance, allied hypersonic testing, non-orbital mission demand and strategic customer adjacency. |

-| Space Systems | Spacecraft, components, solar, software, radios, wheels, star trackers and mission hardware | Industrial depth, recurring program opportunities, backlog visibility and reduced dependence on launch-only economics. |
+| Space Systems | Spacecraft, components, solar, software, radios, wheels, star trackers, optical systems and mission hardware | Industrial depth, recurring program opportunities, backlog visibility and reduced dependence on launch-only economics. |

 | Neutron | Medium-lift launch vehicle in development | Potential access to larger constellations, national security launch lanes and a more ambitious long-term earnings profile. |